All sports in 12,000 acres

 Mulvehill Creek: It has it all!

-You pass several murmuring rivulets, unexpectedly the forest opens to Loon Bay and you overlook the north side of the peninsula.
-The Bay is famous for fly-fishing as the fish hides in the huge cedar stumps left after the flooding of the lake.
-An arrow leads you to the Bald Eagle Spit where the Mulvehill Creek meets the Upper Arrow Lake and you see the big birds fishing.
-Than you cross the bridge over Mulvehill Creek and can admire the lowest part of the huge waterfall, pass the Wedding Chapel and suddenly stand in front of the lodge.
+You pass several murmuring rivulets, and unexpectedly the forest opens to Loon Bay and you are overlooking the north side of the peninsula.
+The Bay is famous for fly-fishing, as the fish hide in the huge cedar stumps left after the flooding of the lake.
+An arrow leads you to the Bald Eagle Spit where the Mulvehill Creek meets the Upper Arrow Lakes and you see the big birds fishing.
+Then you cross the bridge over Mulvehill Creek and can admire the lowest part of the huge waterfall.
+Finally a short walk past the Wedding Chapel, and suddenly you are standing in front of the lodge.

 “… one of the most superlative inns in all of British Columbia and the Canadian Rockies … a couple of nights might well be the highlight of your trip …” and they ranked us among the five best wilderness retreats in the whole country !Frommer's